andresanunezt/andresanunezt/README.md

 🌱 I’m currently learning: Algorithms and Data Structures and diving deeper into Bootstrap.

 Full Stack Developer with experience using frontend and backend technologies such as Ruby, Rails, JavaScript, and React.
-Recent graduate of Flatiron School Full Stack Software Engineer bootcamp.
+Graduate of Flatiron School Full Stack Software Engineer bootcamp.
 Experienced in developing full stack applications and working with API's.
+Currently a software engineer apprentice at Aura.

 ## Technologies:
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)